-We cherish the years we spend with our animal companions who have served us a guides, teachers, friends, teaching us the meaning of unconditional love, showing us how to live through the heart.
-Our most difficult moments arise when the time nears to bid them farewell in this life, and all too often, it is left to us to decide the most humane way to ease them into the next plane.
-Animals are fully aware that the earthly journey is temporary, and communication sessions with them as they enter their last phase of physical life will help a human being come to ts with the loss and act in the best interest of the one who has loved them with such extreme devotion.
-Lisa is able to discover your animal's wishes through telepathic communication....and after a few days have passed, she can connect with your animal in spirit and find reassuring information and convey loving messages from your animal.
-This helps assuage unnecessary guilt and ease your sorrow.
-Our animals are ALWAYS with us in Spirit.
-ALWAYS.
+Our most challenging moments with our animals arise during with their end of life issues as we choose the most humane way to ease them into the next plane.
+A communication session with them as they enter their last phase of physical life will help a human being come to terms with the loss and act in the best interest of the one who has loved them with such extreme devotion.
+Lisa is able to discover your animal's wishes through telepathic communication....and after a few days have passed, she can connect with your animal in spirit and conduct an afterlife communication session to receive and convey loving messages from your animal. end of life decisions.
+This eases the pain of pet loss and grief.

 All winter your brute shoulders strained against collars, padding